bmourino/ch359/1-MOF101/README.md

 Go to the [download](https://avogadro.cc) page on the website, and proceed with installation

-*N.B.: Be patient, Avogadro unfortunately crashes sometimes*
+*N.B.: Be patient, Avogadro unfortunately crashes sometimes.
+You can also try [GDIS](http://gdis.seul.org/), but you might run into issues to install it.*

 ### Tutorial - choose your structure and visualize!